 The museum is located in the historical ‘Riding Stables’ in the southern Cavaliers’ Building of Nymphenburg Palace.
 It was the grandest of the various stables and was also closest to the palace.
 This representative stable building was already largely complete under Max Emanuel.
 The most valuable horses were formerly kept here during the summer months.
 In the winter the princely horses and carriages were accommodated in the main stables and coach house on Marstallplatz near the Munich Residence.

 With over forty representative coaches, sleighs and riding accoutrements that belonged to the Wittelsbachs, the museum documents three hundred years of princely coach building and travel and riding culture.
 With its rich collection, this museum is one of the most important of its kind in the world.

 The showpiece has long been the Coronation Coach of Emperor Karl VII, one of the most beautiful coaches in the French Rococo style.
 The 19th-century state vehicles of King Ludwig II are the high point of the many Wittelsbach gala coaches and sleighs on display.
 Magnificent harnesses, fine riding accoutrements and historical pictures bring the travel and representational culture of the court to life.

 The collection was founded by Albert Bäuml, who had taken over the manufactory in 1888.
 To improve the artistic quality, he collected Nymphenburg porcelain so that new moulds could be made from it.
 In 1912, his oldest son took over from him.
-The collection, which also includes porcelain in the possession of the Bavarian Palace Department, is still being extended by the family out of private means.
+The collection, which also includes porcelain in the possession of the Bavarian Palace Administration, is still being extended by the family out of private means.

 28 March-15 October: 9 am-6 pm